“The best way to find yourself is to lose yourself in the service of others.”Mahatma Gandhi

 These days, my eldest son, Gray, sings in the adult choir.
 In support of his choir’s hard work, I recently, said, “Yes” when asked, if I’d get on the list to cater a small group of parishioners and choristers after a Sunday Evensong (and volunteered husband Grady, too.)

 We did however have the foresight and common sense to skip church that morning and grocery shop.
 In the afternoon, we prepped and then arrived at the church around 3:00 for our 6:00 serving time.
 Yes, it took all day, but it was a productive day, which always makes one feel good.
-And as weird as this may sound, volunteering to stand on your feet and cook for 50 people can feel creative and therapeutic.
+And as weird as this may sound, this volunteering, standing on your feet, and cooking for 50 people in some innate way, felt creative and therapeutic.

-For those who loved my artichoke dip, here’s the recipe:
+For those who loved my artichoke dip (and there are many), here’s the recipe:

 - One can of drained, rinsed, and quartered artichoke hearts